emmett-framework/emmett/docs/orm/advanced.md

         return Photo.where(lambda m: m.entity_type == 'Truck')
 ```

-As you can see, in this case we also specified the field weppy should use as the foreign key for the relation – if not specified this field is the name of the downcase name of the model.
+As you can see, in this case we also specified the field Emmett should use as the foreign key for the relation – if not specified this field is the name of the downcase name of the model.

 You can use *polimorphic* relations also for many-to-many relations, for example for a tagging system like this: